 - for a failure by the employer to enter into a contract agreement in accordance with the contract or the prohibition on assignment;

 - if the employer engages in corrupt or fraudulent practice in relation to the contract;

-- for a prolonged suspension of the works instructed by the employer or his or her representative; and
+- for a prolonged suspension of the work instructed by the employer or the employer’s representative; and

 - for employer insolvency.

 Provided a prescribed reason arises, and the contractual procedure is followed, a contractor will be entitled to terminate the contract.

 The consequences of termination will be prescribed by the contract and will generally include, on the one hand, payment of sums due and return of performance security to the contractor and, on the other hand, handing over to the employer all plant, materials and documents that are paid for, and removal of all other goods from site.